tcmal/tcmal/README.md

 Hi, I'm Aria.
-I'm a University of Edinburgh student, interested in systems design, type theory, and infrastructure.
+I do infrastructure things for UKCEH.

-The work here is very outdated - I don't like GitHub for several reasons.
+The work here is mostly outdated or private - I don't use GitHub for personal projects.
 For what I'm working on, see [my website](https://aria.rip/cv.html)